roxas75/mset_firmlaunchax_4x/README.md

-[3DS] mset 4.x - firmlaunchax
+[3DS] mset 4.x - firmlaunchax, by Roxas75
-by Roxas75

 =======

 This is a porting of firmlaunchax, the exploit used by Gateway to get arm9 kernel code execution on firmwares below 9.2,